mrmeizongo/Xpilot/XP_SERIAL.md

 # Configuration Subscribers

-XPilot uses a subscriber system to notify runtime components when configuration values change.
+The XPilot configuration manager uses a subscriber system to notify runtime components when configuration values change.

-Subsystems register callbacks with `ConfigManager`.
+Subsystems register callbacks with `ConfigManager` on initialization.

 When a successful `SET` operation occurs: